An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Deployment: in production

+\textbf{Full-stack troubleshooting with \X.} To enable effective runtime diagnosis, we propose a full-stack troubleshooting system with \X designed for fault localization and recovery, the details of which can be seen in Appendix \ref{appendix-full-stack-troubleshooting}.
+We share the runtime diagnosis percentage in one of our operating cluster.
+As depicted in Figure \ref{fig-production-troubleshooting}, with the integration of \X for network straggler pinpointing, our full-stack troubleshooting platform completes its final missing component and drives the runtime diagnosis percentage gradually approaching 100\%.
+Given the high GPU wastage of offline diagnosis, these real-world results demonstrate the effectiveness of our full-stack troubleshooting platform.

-\textbf{System overhead.} As shown in Table \ref{tab-monitor-overhead}, we evaluate the system overhead of our window-based monitor in terms of CPU and memory.
-Generally, it does not incur much consumption on CPU and memory, both of which are still far from reaching their capacity limits.
-This proves the efficiency of \X's monitor, which is a feasible approach not affecting training performance in real-world training systems (discussed in \S\ref{sec-operating}).
+\textbf{System overhead.} We evaluate the system overhead of our window-based monitor in terms of CPU and memory.
+As shown in Table \ref{tab-monitor-overhead} in Appendix \ref{appendix-resource-consumption}, it incurs only moderate CPU overhead and negligible memory footprint.